 Qualified Health Plans are private health insurance plans that are available on the NY State of Health Marketplace for individuals with middle or low income who are not eligible for Medicaid.
 You may be eligible for financial assistance to help pay for one of these plans.

-Enrollment for these plans is only available during the annual open enrollment period or during a special enrollment period (November 1 – January 31) or during a special enrollment period (February 1-October 31).
+Enrollment for these plans is only available during the annual open enrollment period or during a special enrollment period (November 1 to January 31) or during a special enrollment period (February 1 to October 31).
 You may be eligible for a special enrollment period if you recently had a change in your family, income or health insurance coverage.